Below is a description of the typical sequence of events in the career of a Penn Math grad student. For further details, click here.

 Students whose native language is not English need to demonstrate their ability to communicate in English, during their first year.
 Those who cannot do so satisfactorily upon entry will take a special course in their first semester, designed to help them improve their English communication skills.

-In addition to attending their courses, first year students are encouraged to attend the Math Department Colloquium, where mathematicians from other universities speak on topics of general mathematical interest, and also the Friday Pizza Seminar, where grad students give the talks and only grad students attend (and during which the Math Department provides pizza and drinks).
+In addition to attending their courses, first year students are encouraged to attend the Math Department Colloquium, where mathematicians from other universities speak on topics of general mathematical interest, and also the Pizza Seminar, open only to students, at which a grad student will present a topic that he or she has found interesting; the Math Department provides pizza and drinks during the talk.

 Second year students take more advanced courses of their choosing, in areas such as algebraic topology, differential geometry, algebraic geometry, number theory, differential equations, combinatorics, logic, mathematical physics, etc. These courses enable students to begin to specialize, and to find an area in which they will write their Ph.D. thesis.
 (Exception: Those Ph.D. students who did not take the basic 600-level courses in their first year will need to do so in their second year.)